merhanhesham/ServiceSphere/README.md

 - **ASP.NET Core**: A cross-platform, high-performance framework for building modern, cloud-based, Internet-connected applications.
 - **Entity Framework Core**: An object-database mapper for .NET, enabling developers to work with a database using .NET objects.
 - **JWT Authentication**: Secure user authentication using JSON Web Tokens to manage user sessions and protect endpoints.
-- **SQL Server**: A relational database management system used to store and manage the platform's data securely.
+- **Microsoft SQL Server**: A relational database management system used to store and manage the platform's data securely.
 - **RESTful API Design**: Adheres to REST principles, providing a scalable approach to organizing the backend services into logical resources.
 - **Error Handling and Logging**: Comprehensive error handling and logging mechanisms to ensure the platform's reliability and ease of maintenance.